imesh94/reference-implementation-consumerdatastandards-au/integration-test-suite/test-artifacts/dynamic-client-registration/README.md

 #Using Sample Resources

-Following configs can be used in test-config.xml to use sample SSA and keystores for DCR tests.
+Following configs can be used in TestConfiguration.xml to use sample SSA and keystores for DCR tests.

     <DCR>
         <SSAPath>Path.To.Directory/ssa.txt</SSAPath>